-The funding policy is set out in the administering authority's Funding Strategy Statement (FSS), dates March 2018.
+The funding policy is set out in the Administering Authority's Funding Strategy Statement (FSS), dated March 2018.
 In summary, the key funding principles are as follows:-

 - to ensure the long-term solvency of the Fund, using a prudent long term view.
-This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the fund, by recognising the link between assets and liabilities and adopting an investment strategy which balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining contribution rates.
-This involves the fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations.
+This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the Fund, by recognising the link between assets and liabilities and adopting an investment strategy which balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers);; - to reflect the different characteristics of different employers in determining contribution rates.
+This involves the Fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations.

-The FSS sets out how the Administering Authority seeks to balance the conflicting aims of securing the solvency of the fund and keeping employer contributions stable.
-For employers whose covenant was considered by the Administering Authority to be sufficiently strong, contributions have been stabilised to return their portion of the fund to full funding over 18 years if the valuation assumptions are borne out.
-Asset-liability modelling has been carried out which demonstrate that if these contribution rates are paid and future contribution changes are constrained as set out in the FSS, there is at least a 66% chance that the fund will return to full funding over 18 years.
+The FSS sets out how the Administering Authority seeks to balance the conflicting aims of securing the solvency of the Fund and keeping employer contributions stable.
+For employers whose covenant was considered by the Administering Authority to be sufficiently strong, contributions have been stabilised to have a sufficiently high likelihood of achieving the funding target over 18 years.
+Asset-liability modelling has been carried out which demonstrates that if these contribution rates are paid and future contribution changes are constrained as set out in the FSS, there is at least a 66% chance that the Fund will achieve the funding target over 18 years.